vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tap-architecture-planning.md

  - cartographer.tanzu.vmware.com
  ```
 ### Workspace Cluster Requirements
-The workspace cluster is for "inner loop" development iteration where developers are connecting via their IDE to rapidly iterate on new software features.
-The workspace cluster operates distinctly from the outer loop infrastructure.
-Each developer should be given their own namespace within the workspace cluster during their platform onboarding.
+The Workspace Cluster is for "inner loop" development iteration where developers are connecting via their IDE to rapidly iterate on new software features.
+The Workspace Cluster operates distinctly from the outer loop infrastructure.
+Each developer should be given their own namespace within the Workspace Cluster during their platform onboarding.

 ![](img/tap-architecture-planning/workspace-cluster.png)
 <!-- https://lucid.app/lucidchart/40663cc1-55aa-4892-ae23-1f462d39f262 -->